neoneper/CombineMesh-Master/README.md

 # What exactly does this do?

-Mesh combiner that works at run time.
+OneClick: Mesh combiner that works at run time.
 It allows deep combinations and maintains multiple materials.

 1 - Combines mesh that use the same shared material.